sonic-net/SONiC/doc/coral/coral.md

 ![system](img/dvnet.png)

 Figure 4.
 The DVNet and the counting process.
+Figure 4 gives the computed DVNet in the example shown in figure 2.
+Note the devices in the network and the nodes in DVNet have a
+1-to-many mapping.
+For each node u in DVNet, we assign a unique identifier, which is a concatenation of u.dev and an integer.
+For example, device W in the network is mapped to two nodes B1 and B2 in DVNet, because the regular expression allows packets to reach D via [B,W,D] or [W,B,D].

 ### 3.2.1 Green Start Use Case
-Coral is used in the scenario of green start, i.e., all forwarding rules are installed to corresponding switches all at once.
+Distributed data plane verification is used in the scenario of green start, i.e., all forwarding rules are installed to corresponding switches all at once.
+For simplicity, we use P1, P2, P3 to represent the packet spaces with destination IP prefixes of 10.0.0.0/23, 10.0.0.0/24, and 10.0.1.0/24, respectively.
 Note that P2 ∩ P3 = ∅ and P1 = P2 ∪ P3.
-Each u in DVNet initializes a packet space → count mapping, (P1, 0), except for D1 that initializes
-the mapping as (P1, 1) (i.e., one copy of any packet in P1 will be sent to the correct external ports).
+Each u in DVNet initializes a packet space → count mapping, (P1, 0), except for D1 that initializes the mapping as (P1, 1) (i.e., one copy of any packet in P1 will be sent to the correct external ports).
 Afterwards, we traverse all the nodes in DVNet in reverse topological order to update their mappings.
 Each node u checks the data plane of u.dev to find the set of next-hop devices u.dev will forward P1 to.
 If the action of forwarding to this next-hop set is of ALL-type, the mapping at u can be updated by adding up the count of all downstream neighbors of u whose corresponding device belongs to the set of next-hops of u.dev for forwarding P1.
-For example, node W1 updates its mapping to (P1, 1) because device W forwards to D, but node B 2’s mapping is still (P1, 0) because B does not forward P1 to D. Similarly, although W 1 has two downstream neighbors B2 and D1, each with an updated mapping (P1, 1).
+For example, node W1 updates its mapping to (P1, 1) and node W2 updates its mapping to (P1, 1) because device W forwards to D, but node B1’s mapping is still (P1, 0) because B does not forward P1 to W. Similarly, although W1 has two downstream neighbors B2 and D1, each with an updated mapping (P1, 1).
 At its turn, we update its mapping to (P1, 1) instead of (P1, 2), because device W only forwards P1 to D, not B.

 Consider the mapping update at A1.
 A would forward P2 to either B or W. A forwards P2 to B, the mapping at A1 is (P2, 0), because
 B1’s updated mapping is (P1, 0) and P2 ⊂ P1.
-A forwards P2 to W , the mapping at A1 is (P2, 1) because W 1’s updated mapping is (P1, 1).
+A forwards P2 to W , the mapping at A1 is (P2, 1) because W1’s updated mapping is (P1, 1).
 Therefore, the updated mapping for P2 at A1 is (P2, [0, 1]).
 In the end, the updated mapping of S1 [(P2, [0, 1]), (P3, 1)] reflects the final
-counting results, indicating that the data plane in Figure 1b does not satisfy the requirements in Figure1b.
+counting results, indicating that the data plane in Figure 3 does not satisfy the requirements in Figure 2.
 In other words, the network data plane is erroneous.
 ### 3.2.2 Incremental Update Use Case
-Consider a scenario in Figure 1, where B updates its data plane to forward P1 to W , instead of to D. The changed mappings of different nodes are circled with boxes in Figure 1c.
+Consider a scenario in Figure 2, where B updates its data plane to forward P1 to W , instead of to D. The changed mappings of different nodes are circled with boxes in Figure 4.
 In this case, device B locally updates the task results of B1 and B2 to [(P1, 1)] and [(P1, 0)], respectively, and sends corresponding updates to the devices of their upstream neighbors, i.e., [(P1, 1)] sent to A following the opposite of (A1, B1) and [(P1, 0)] sent to W following the opposite of (W 1, B2).

-Upon receiving the update, W does not need to update its mapping for node W1, because W does not forward any packet to B. As such, W does not need to send any update to A along the opposite of (A1,W 1).
+Upon receiving the update, W does not need to update its mapping for node W1, because W does not forward any packet to B. As such, W does not need to send any update to A along the opposite of (A1,W1).
 In contrast, A needs to update its task result for node A1 to [(P1, 1)] because (1) no matter whether A forwards packets in P2 to B or W , 1 copy of each packet will be sent to D, and (2) P2 ∪ P3 = P1.
 After updating its local result, A sends the update to S along the opposite of (S1,A1).
 Finally, S updates its local result for S1 to [(P1, 1)],